bitshares/dev.bitshares.works/docs/supports_dev/monitoring_nodejs.rst

 Monitoring the Balance History - NodeJs
 *********************************************

-his nodejs script monitors the balance history of an account in a graphene-based network such as BitShares 2.0.
+This nodejs script monitors the balance history of an account in a graphene-based network such as BitShares 2.0.

 Installation
 ====================